 While there were no visible flames, there was enough heat generated to melt the backseat and some plastic electrical parts.
 The vehicle was declared a total loss.
 While firefighters did not tell Rojas the cause of the fire, they did want to know the location of the car’s lithium-ion battery.

 The 2019 Bolt has a five-star government safety rating.
-But, Rojas did some investigation to find that several other Bolts have been destroyed in fires.
+But, Rojas investigated to find that several other Bolts have been destroyed in fires.
 She went to GM with this information asking them to investigate the case.
 But they refused saying that it was now in the hands of her insurance company.
 Frustrated, Rojas then called 7 On Your Side, ABC’s investigative unit.
 When ABC reached out to GM, they said they would investigate the incident.

 Experts say the lithium-ion batteries in the Volt may be problematic.
 Lithium-ion batteries contain a flammable liquid.
 This technology is safe as long as the battery is not defective or pushed passed its limit.
 Rojas still doesn’t know why her car went up in smoke.
 She has also gotten the attention of the National Highway Traffic Safety Administration, which is evaluating the incident.